MapsterMapper/Mapster/README.md

     TypeAdapterConfig.GlobalSettings.RequireExplicitMapping = true;
     //This means you have to have an explicit configuration for each class, even if it's just:
     TypeAdapterConfig<Source, Destination>.NewConfig();

+####Mapper Instance Creation
+In some cases, you need an instance of a mapper (or a factory function) to pass into a DI container.
+Fpr has the IAdapter and Adapter to fill this need:

+    IAdapter instance = TypeAdapter.GetInstance();

 ###Assembly Scanning for Custom Mappings